Louise Reichardt: Early life

 She was born in Berlin.
-She was the daughter of composers Juliane Reichardt (1752–1783) and Johann Friedrich Reichardt (1752–1814) and granddaughter of Franz Benda (1709–1786).
-Her grandfather and father were respectively Konzertmeister and Kapellmeister at the court of Frederick the Great.
-After Juliane Reichardt died, the family moved from Berlin to Giebichenstein near Halle.
+She was the daughter of composers Juliane Reichardt (1752–1783) and Johann Friedrich Reichardt (1752–1814) and the granddaughter of Franz Benda (1709–1786).
+Her grandfather and father were, respectively, Konzertmeister and Kapellmeister at the court of Frederick the Great.
+After Juliane Reichardt died when Louise was only four years old, the family moved from Berlin to Halle.
 Louise Reichardt took music lessons from her father, and in 1800 four of her songs were published in a collection of his songs.
-The Reichardts entertained literary figures such as Goethe, Ludwig Tieck, Novalis, Clemens Brentano, and Phillip Ludwig Achim von Arnim.
-Later, she would use von Arnim's poetry in a collection of twelve songs.
+The Reichardt family entertained literary figures such as Goethe, Ludwig Tieck, Novalis, Clemens Brentano, and Phillip Ludwig Achim von Arnim.
+She befriended many of these literary figures, and would later use von Arnim's poetry in a collection of twelve songs.

 Hamburg

-In 1809 she moved to Hamburg where she studied with Johann Frederich Clasing.
+In 1809 she moved to Hamburg, where she studied with Johann Frederich Clasing.
 She taught music, instructed choruses, and composed.
 She did not rely on royalty or wealthy patrons to hear her music.
+Nor did she rely on her family for financial stability.
 During her time in Hamburg, from 1809 until 1826, she composed the majority of her Lieder.
 She reached the public by writing in an easily accessible, folksy style, combining memorable melodies with simple piano accompaniments.

 Reichardt was also active as a choral conductor and established a Gesangverein choral society in Hamburg.
+She would help the choir practice for concerts through her conducting.
 However, due to the prevailing sexism of the times, she was never allowed to conduct them in public.
 "Despite these gender restrictions, Reichardt strongly influenced musical life in Hamburg through her composing, teaching, and behind-the-scenes conducting."
-She also translated the Latin works of Hasse and Graun into German.
+She also went on to translate the Latin works of Hasse and Graun into German.

 Personal life

-Reichardt’s husband to be, the writer Friedrich August Eschen, suddenly died before their wedding.
-Her second husband to be, the painter Franz Gareis, also died before their wedding.
+Reichardt’s husband-to-be, the writer Friedrich August Eschen, suddenly died before their wedding.
+Her second husband-to-be, the painter Franz Gareis, also died before their wedding.
+From then on, Reichardt dedicated herself to her students in Hamburg, and toward the end of her life, she became intensely religious, composing two books of sacred songs.